 Length-weight relationship

-In this study, the values of regression coefficient for the length weight relationship were estimated at 0.964, 0.916 and 0.951 for the males, females and pooled data respectively.
+In this study, the values of regression coefficient for the length weight relationship were estimated at 0.964, 0.916 and 0.951 for the males, females and pooled data, respectively.
 Length-weight relationships of fishes are important in fisheries biology because they allow the estimation of the average weight of the fish of a given length group by establishing a mathematical relation between the two (Beyer, 1987).
 Like any other morphometric characters, the Length-weight relationship can be used as a character for the differentiation of taxonomic units and the relationship changes with various developmental events in life such as metamorphosis, growth and the onset of maturity (Thomas et al., 2003).
 The Length-weight relationship of fish have significant importance in studying the growth, gonadal development and general well-being of fish population (LeCren 1951: Pauly, 1993; Nagesh et al., 2004) and for comparing life history of fish from different localities (Petrakis and Stergion, 1995), Ideally, the value of 'b' usually fluctuates between 2 and 4 (Tesch, 1971), Hile (1936) and Martin (1949) revealed the value of ‘b’ between 2.5 and 4.0.
 Antony (1967) recorded the value of ‘b’ within a range of 2.0 to 5.4 and in majority of cases the value of ‘b’ has been found to deviate from 3 (Hile, 1936).
 Allen (1938) worked out that the cube law is applicable only for those species, which maintain their form and specific gravity throughout their life.
 The shape and the form of fish may change with time, so the length-weight relationship of most of the fish species may deviate from the cube law, the cube law does not hold good throughout the life period and the weight gain in a fish may not be always cube of its length gain (Rounsefell and Everhart 1953; Lagler, 1956).
 LeCren (1951) pointed out that the variation in ‘b’ value is due to environmental factors, season, food availability, sex, life stage and other physiological factors.
 High ‘b’ values in case of males were reported by Sunder (1984) and Yousuf et al. (2001).
 Hatikakota & Biswas (2004) and Rao & Sreeramullu (2006) reported higher values of ‘b’ in females, while higher values of ‘b’ in females were also observed by Sunder (1986), Kulshrestha et al. (1993).